LudBjork/nvim/README.md

 Critique it all you want, if it works for me it works for me y'know.

-For plugins and other things I want to implement, see [TODO.md](/TODO.md)
+For plugins and other things I want to implement, see [TODO.md](/TODO.md).
+Will also add issues to keep track of complications.

 ## Dependencies